Non-Parametric Data-Driven Background Modelling using Conditional Probabilities

 \section{Introduction}

 The modelling of background processes is a critical element in determining the discovery potential of hadron collider experiments searching for physics beyond the Standard Model (SM).
-In this direction, a number of data-driven background estimation methods have been developed over the years.
-In simple cases, it is sufficient to estimate the expected number of background events in a given signal region, for example through single or double side-band methods.
+In this direction, data-driven background estimation methods have been deployed.
+In simple cases, it is sufficient to estimate the expected number of background events in a given signal region, for example through single or double sideband methods.
 But in most cases, reliable description of the background shape in a discriminant variable is also required.
-For these cases, background modelling often relies on direct simulation based on Monte Carlo (MC) event generators, or on parametric methods.
+For these cases, background modelling often relies on direct simulation based on Monte Carlo (MC) event generators or on parametric methods.